Costs & IMPUTED TAXES

 The U.S. government deems pass travel by certain pass riders as a “taxable benefit"; which triggers "imputed taxes".
 They accrue whenever your taxable pass riders use personal passes or vacation passes.

-The "taxable value" of that travel equals the ZED medium economy fare of that segment, minus any service charges** paid”.
+Effective 1/1/2017, the "taxable value" of that travel equals the ZED medium economy fare of that segment, minus any service charges** paid.

 Note: Departure taxes, customs fees, duties, etc. cannot be deducted; only service charges** paid can be deducted.